dsr-secure64/daneUtils/README.md

 remotes/origin/smimea                  f13c21d Fix for miekg/dns issue #289: support the SMIMEA record

-Until such time as the SMIMEA patches are merged to master development branch.
+Until such time as the 'smimea' branch is merged to master.

 ## SMIMEA Utility